The Best Shaman Spec in Dragonflight

 There are also great CC moves in the Enhancement tree which suit team fights nicely.

 Sundering is one of my favorite moves.
 It causes Flamestrike damage by striking the ground in front of you, incapacitating any enemies caught by it for 2 seconds.
-These 2 seconds can make all the difference when dealing with a group.
+These 2 seconds can make all the difference when dealing with multiple enemies.

 Best Shaman Specialization for PVE

 One of the main reasons why I would recommend picking Enhancement as the best Shaman spec for PVE is the variety of damage output options.
-Enhancement excels with both single target and cleave damage, and it has a balanced rotation.
+Enhancement is great for taking down packs of mobs, focusing on bosses, or hopping between targets.

 Another reason why Enhancement Shamans are the most viable Shaman spec for PVE is that they offer plenty of variety and adaptability with their talent trees.
 The Enhancement talent tree can fit a lot of different fights and boss battles, meaning that they’re incredibly useful for guilds looking to progress with high-end content.

-Enhancement Shamans also have some great CC, dispel, and damage mitigation abilities that suit PVE perfectly.
-They’re great at supporting raid parties (without taking a backseat) and even have abilities like Windfury Totems to help bolster party members during battle.
+Enhancement Shamans also have some solid crowd management and damage mitigation abilities that suit PVE perfectly.
+They’re great at supporting Raid parties (without taking a backseat) and even have abilities like Windfury Totems to help bolster party members during battle.

 Best Shaman Spec for Soloing Old Content